 The First Ride of the Adler

 On December 7, 1835 William Wilson finally drove the locomotive, Adler, as the engine driver, on the first German railway on the newly built 7.45 km line operated by the Ludwig Railway.
 The high cost of importing coal from Saxony meant that only two of the hourly passenger services were steam-hauled, with the remainder drawn by horses.
 After eight months he made no arrangements to leave.
 Both as a result of his safe performance during this journey as well as his excellent credentials, his contract was repeatedly extended.
 The passengers wanted to travel with no-one else but the “tall Englishman“.
 Whenever he was not driving the locomotive himself, income fell.

-Over time, the various lands in Germany started building their own railway systems, which began to connect the corners of Germany together.
-From 1842 he alternated as engine driver with his assistance, Bockmüller.
+Over time, the various countries in Germany started building their own railway systems, which began to connect the corners of Germany together.
+From 1842 Wilson alternated as engine driver with his assistant, Bockmüller.
 His health was seriously damaged by his occupation, however, because he would stand on the driver’s platform in all weathers in a gentleman’s overcoat and top hat, but without any protection from the elements.
-Not until the winter of 1845/46 were engine drivers given leather coats as protection agains the weather.
+It was not until the winter of 1845/46 were engine drivers given leather coats as protection against the weather.
 Finally, eight years later, the engines were furnished with protective roofs over the driver’s stand.
 In spite of tempting offers by the Bavarian State Railway, Wilson remained with the Ludwig Railway.
 In 1859, he was unable to work regularly as a result of his worsening health.
 At the 25th anniversary celebrations of the Ludwig Railway he was greatly honored.
-He died on 17 April 1862 in Nuremberg as a result of his illness.
+William Wilson died on April 17, 1862 in Nuremberg as a result of his illness.

 References and Further Reading: